Prospects for $B_c^+$ and $B^+\to \tau^+ \nu_\tau$ at FCC-ee: Phenomenological Implications in the Standard Model and Beyond

 \section{Phenomenological Implications in the Standard Model and Beyond}

 In this section, we inspect the phenomenological implications that the measurements of $\mathcal{B}(B^+\to \tau^+ \nu_\tau)$ and $\mathcal{B}(B_c^+\to \tau^+ \nu_\tau)$ would have in the Standard Model and Beyond.
-Our predictions are based on the projected precision with which these modes will be measured at FCC-ee at 150~ab$^{-1}$, as studied in the previous section and summarised in Fig.~\ref{fig:bkg_scene}.
-On the one hand, for $N(B^+\to \tau^+ \nu_\tau)$ we will consider 2 different benchmarks corresponding to a precision of $\approx 2\% (4\%)$ in the idealistic (pessimistic) case respectively; on the other hand, given that the the expected precision for $N(B_c^+\to \tau^+ \nu_\tau)$ in the two cases are not strongly different, being equal to $\approx 1.7\% (2.6\%)$ in the idealistic (pessimistic) case respectively, we will adopt only a single benchmark corresponding to a $\approx 2\%$ precision.
+Our predictions are based on the projected precision with which these modes will be measured at FCC-ee at 180~ab$^{-1}$, as studied in the previous section and summarised in Fig.~\ref{fig:bkg_scene}.
+For $N(B^+\to \tau^+ \nu_\tau)$, we will consider two different benchmarks corresponding to precisions of $\approx 2\%$ and $\approx 4\%$ in the idealistic and pessimistic case respectively.
+Whereas for $N(B_c^+\to \tau^+ \nu_\tau)$, as will be discussed in this section, theoretical uncertainties from other sources are non-negligible, and the difference between the idealistic ($1.6\%$) and pessimistic ($2.3\%$) experimental precisions becomes insignificant.
+Therefore we adopt a single benchmark corresponding to a $\approx 2\%$ precision.
 As we stated in the introduction it is worth to mention that, while for the $B^+$ channel its signal yield can be easily translated into a branching ratio measurement and employed to infer phenomenological implications, this is not the case for the $B_c^+$ one due to the poor knowledge of its hadronisation fraction $f(B_c^\pm)$.

 In order to circumvent this issue, we choose to factor out $f(B_c^\pm)$ by normalising the $\BcTauNu$ decay to the semileptonic decay mode $B_c^+ \to J/\psi \mu^+\nu_\mu$.
 As explained in our previous work~\cite{Amhis_2021}, the normalisation ratio